4d/docs/website/translated_docs/pt/API/DataclassAttributeClass.md

 title: DataClassAttribute
 ---

 Dataclass attributes are available as properties of their respective classes.
-For example:
+Por exemplo:

 ```4d
  nameAttribute:=ds.Company.name //reference to class attribute